 Step Description Time 1.
-Author presents their plan for analyzing their chosen team, including the strategic terminology areas.
+The author presents their plan for analyzing their chosen team, including the strategic terminology areas.
 Address all components.
 May also share a question for feedback.
-Audience listens and takes notes.
+The audience listens and takes notes.
 4 minutes 2.
 Participants ask clarifying questions for more information.
-Author responds.
+The author responds.
 1 minute 3.
 Participants share what works with the analysis proposal (I like) and possible areas of more details needed (I wonder).
-Author listens and takes notes.
+The author listens and takes notes.
 2 minutes 4.
-Author and participants discuss possible next steps and ideas.
+The author and participants discuss possible next steps and ideas.
 2 minutes